deleeuwblue/deleeuwblog/_posts/2023-5-11-Watson-Studio-Jobs-And-KServe-Modelmesh.md

 127.0.0.1:8033 watson.runtime.nlp.v1.NlpService.ClassificationPredict
 ```

-The response demonstrates the classifier now incorporates the additional Bakery class of the updated training csv.
+The response demonstrates how the automation has made available a revised classifier incorporating the new training data (i.e. the Bakery class).

 ```sh
 {